-In line with the fundamental approach of the management team, the investment process is based on the selection of the investment universe combining a financial (quantitative and micro-economic) and extra-financial (qualitative) approach with two steps:
+The investment process applied to the Sub-Fund is based on the following three stages:

+- Selection of the investment universe combining a financial (quantitative and micro-economic) and extra-financial approach with two successive steps: - o the selection of issuers pursuant to the financial approach,

-- The selection of issuers pursuant to the financial approach described above, and - the exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies.
-This extra-financial filter excludes a minimum of 20% of issuers based on the extra-financial analysis describes before.
+• the exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies.
+This extra-financial filter excludes a minimum of 20% of issuers based on the extra-financial analysis.